Dasmarinas Calabarzon, Philippines Travel Guide

 Dry Season (November to April): Average daily temperatures range from 26°C to 34°C (79°F to 93°F).
 Minimal rainfall characterizes this period.
 Expect mostly sunny days, ideal for outdoor activities.
 Humidity levels remain high, making the air feel warm and moist.

 Wet Season (May to October): Average daily temperatures range from 24°C to 32°C (75°F to 90°F).
-Frequent and heavy rainfall defines the wet season.
+Frequent and heavy rainfall determines the wet season.
 Expect afternoon downpours, thunderstorms, or prolonged monsoon rains.
 Humidity levels rise significantly, often exceeding 80%.

 High risk from July to November